Neoteroi/BlackSheep-Docs/docs/mvc-project-template.md

 Refresh the page at [http://localhost:44777/hello-view](http://localhost:44777/hello-view) to see the result.

-In this case, a page layout is applied using: `{%- extends "layout.jinja" -%}`, with several blocks going in various area of `layout.jinja`.
-For more information on layouts and features of the templating library, refer to [Jinja2 documentation](https://jinja2docs.readthedocs.io/en/stable/).
+In this case, a page layout is applied using: `{%- extends "layout.jinja" -%}`, with several blocks going in various areas of `layout.jinja`.
+For more information on layouts and features of the templating library, refer to the [Jinja2 documentation](https://jinja2docs.readthedocs.io/en/stable/).

 ---